patmood/pocketbase-typegen/README.md

 ```
 Options:
   -V, --version              output the version number
-  -d, --db <char>        path to the pocketbase SQLite database
-  -j, --json <char>      path to JSON schema exported from pocketbase admin UI
-  -u, --url <char>       URL to your hosted pocketbase instance.
-When using this options you must also provide email and password options or auth token option
+  -u, --url <url>            URL to your hosted pocketbase instance.
+When using this options you must also provide email and
+                             password options or auth token option.
-  --email <char>         email for a pocketbase superuser.
-Use this with the --url option
+  --email <email>            Email for a pocketbase superuser.
+Use this with the --url option.
-  -p, --password <char>  password for a pocketbase superuser.
-Use this with the --url option
+  -p, --password <password>  Password for a pocketbase superuser.
+Use this with the --url option.
-  -t, --token <char>     auth token for a pocketbase superuser.
-Alternative to email and password authentication.
-Use this with the --url option
+  -t, --token <token>        Auth token for a pocketbase superuser.
+Use this with the --url option.
+  -d, --db <path>            Path to the pocketbase SQLite database.
+  -j, --json <path>          Path to JSON schema exported from pocketbase admin UI.
+  --env [dir]                Use environment variables for configuration.
+Add PB_TYPEGEN_URL, PB_TYPEGEN_EMAIL, PB_TYPEGEN_PASSWORD
+                             to your .env file.
+Optionally provide a path to a directory containing a .env file (default: true)
-  -o, --out <char>       path to save the typescript output file (default: "pocketbase-types.ts")
+  -o, --out <path>           Path to save the typescript output file. (default: "pocketbase-types.ts")
-  --no-sdk               remove the pocketbase package dependency.
+  --no-sdk                   Removes the pocketbase package dependency.
 A typed version of the SDK will not be generated.
-  --env [path]       flag to use environment variables for configuration.
-Add PB_TYPEGEN_URL, PB_TYPEGEN_EMAIL, PB_TYPEGEN_PASSWORD to your .env file.
-Optionally provide a path to your .env file
   -h, --help                 display help for command
 ```

-DB example:

-`npx pocketbase-typegen --db ./pb_data/data.db`

-JSON example (export JSON schema from the pocketbase admin dashboard):

-`npx pocketbase-typegen --json ./pb_schema.json`

-URL example with email and password:
+### URL example with email and password:

 `npx pocketbase-typegen --url https://myproject.pockethost.io --email admin@myproject.com --password 'secr3tp@ssword!'`

-URL example with auth token:
+### URL example with auth token:

-You can generate such token via the above impersonate API or from the Dashboard > Collections > _superusers > {select superuser} > "Impersonate" dropdown option.
+You can generate such token via the above impersonate API or from the Dashboard > Collections > \_superusers > {select superuser} > "Impersonate" dropdown option.

 `npx pocketbase-typegen --url https://myproject.pockethost.io --token 'eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9'`

-ENV example (add PB_TYPEGEN_URL, PB_TYPEGEN_EMAIL and PB_TYPEGEN_PASSWORD to your .env file):
+### ENV example:

+Also supports environment specific files such as .env.local (uses [dotenv-flow](https://www.npmjs.com/package/dotenv-flow))

-`npx pocketbase-typegen --env`
+`npx pocketbase-typegen --env` or `npx pocketbase-typegen --env path/to/dir`

-.env:
+.env variables include:

 ```
 PB_TYPEGEN_URL=https://myproject.pockethost.io
 PB_TYPEGEN_EMAIL=admin@myproject.com
 PB_TYPEGEN_PASSWORD=secr3tp@ssword!
+PB_TYPEGEN_TOKEN=eyJhbGciOiJI...ozhyQVfYm24
 ```

+### Database example:

+`npx pocketbase-typegen --db ./pb_data/data.db`

+### JSON example (export JSON schema from the pocketbase admin dashboard):

+`npx pocketbase-typegen --json ./pb_schema.json`

+### Shortcut

 Add it to your projects `package.json`:

 ```
 "scripts": {
-  "typegen": "pocketbase-typegen --db ./pb_data/data.db",
+  "typegen": "pocketbase-typegen --env",
 },
 ```